Non-profits, foundations and endowments need to ensure that their sources of capital are in sync with their stated goals.

 Every organization is different.
 Its history, resources and policies around privacy will influence which steps in the roadmap are most relevant.
 If challenges emerge in implementing this approach, working through them may lead to new opportunities for the organization.

 The Mission Align 360⁰ process looks at an organization’s capital in three segments—financial (the endowment, cash on hand, operating budget, employee retirement funds), philanthropic (program-related investments, grant-making) and human capital (including employees, board members and peer institutions).
 Morgan Stanley Financial Advisors, working with Investing with Impact and Philanthropy Management businesses, look to see where capital is located when it is not yet deployed programmatically or being used to support the operations of the organization.
-They also periodically review the board of directors, CEO and staff and look at the organization’s approach to grant-making, confirming that existing commitments match current guidelines.
+They work with organizations to capture, assess and align their capital to their impact objectives and also provide support to periodically review the board of directors, CEO and staff and look at the organization’s approach to grant-making, confirming that existing commitments match current mission-based guidelines.

 Organizations of all types have the capacity, and increasingly the desire, to do more.
 Few have been leveraging the full spectrum of their human, financial and philanthropic capital to meet their long-term financial objectives and create mission alignment.
 This kind of holistic process isn’t just a good idea, it is expected.